 The Buffalo hump is slightly more often found in women.
 The appearance of the fat pouch on the revealed part of the spine is perceived by them as a general physical disorder and may cause depression.
 To cover the fatty hump, many women wear closed clothes.

-Vertebral-fat hump (Buffalo hump) is commonly found in adults ranging from normal weight to obesity.
+Vertebral-fat pad (Buffalo hump) is commonly found in adults ranging from normal weight to obesity.

 The exact cause or mechanism of Buffalo hump is not entirely clear.
 Lack of knowledge about the nature of the disease makes it difficult to cure.

-Majority of the surgeons don’t take into account the changes in the configuration of the spine.
-The volume of the therapy is reduced to the liposuction only.
-However, this approach does not provide a radical cure, and after surgical treatment is administered, relapses are often recorded.
+The majority of the surgeons do not take into account the changes in the configuration of the spine before considering the type of treatment.
+The therapy is reduced to the liposuction only.
+However, this approach does not provide a radical treatment, and after surgical intervention, relapses are often observed.
 Additionally, the operation itself can induce accumulation of adipose tissue in other areas of the body.
-Other side effects and complications of surgery include: postoperative scarring and irregularities on the surface of the skin, infections.
-Surgical treatment is advisable if there is a large adipose tissue collection.
+Other side effects and complications of surgery include postoperative scarring and irregularities on the surface of the skin, infections.
+Surgical treatment is advisable only if there are large adipose tissue deposits.

 Our experience shows that the treatment should start with the reposition of vertebrae in the problem area.
-When conducting Manual Therapy, it is important to take into account the structural features of the spine at the level of the lower-cervical and upper-thoracic (C6-T4).
+When conducting Manual Therapy, it is important to take into account the structural features of the spine at the level of the lower part of neck and upper-thoracic spine (C6-T4).
 The mobility of the vertebrae at this level is significantly limited due to the presence of fixing joints between the transverse outgrowths of the vertebrae and rib arcs, thus Manual Therapy techniques applied by a specialist are important.

 Positive dynamics are observed after the first Manual Therapy procedures.
-After the correction of the spine, in the place of the BH,a density adipose - tissue hump has now become soft.
-Underweight people usually have an elastic skin-fat pouch left over.
+After repositioning of the vertebrae, in the problematic area, a dense adipose tissue becomes soft.
+Underweight people usually have an elastic skin-fat pouch left after the therapy.

-The residual formation is removed by using a cocktail of drugs which dissolve fat cells in Aesthetic Medicine
+The residual formation is removed by using a combination of lipolytic drugs which are used in Aesthetic Medicine to dissolve fat cells.

 Pic.4 - After the repositioning of the vertebrae in the problem area, the thick, fat pad becomes soft;